hackclub/hackclub/case_studies/README.md

 Each case study consists of two parts: the planning document and the post-mortem document.

+See the case studies section in [`CONTRIBUTING.md`](../CONTRIBUTING.md#case-studies) for a guide on submitting case studies.

 ## Planning Document

 The planning document, named `planning.md`, contains an outline of what's going